 Reducing Energy Consumption and Greenhouse Gas Emissions through Energy Efficient Retrofits: Evidence from Low-Income Households

-Since 1976, the Federal Weatherization Assistance Program (WAP) has been helping low-income households around the country manage their energy costs.
-Participating households receive free energy audits and several thousand dollars worth of free energy-efficiency retrofits, including wall insulation, attic insulation and ventilation, foundation insulation, and air leakage reduction.
-Currently, all owner-occupied households at or below 200 percent of the poverty line are eligible for assistance.
-It is claimed that weatherization reduces heating bills by 25 percent and overall energy bills by an estimated $350 to $400 per year, but more work needs to be done to substantiate these claims.
+Since 1976, the Federal Weatherization Assistance Program (WAP) has been helping low-income households around the United States manage their energy costs.
+Participating households receive free energy audits and several thousand dollars’ worth of free energy-efficiency retrofits, including furnace replacement, attic and wall insulation, and sealing of holes and gaps that cause drafts.
+During the study period (2011-2014), all owner-occupied households nationwide at or below 200 percent of the poverty line (e.g. up to US$51,500 for a four-person household) were eligible for assistance from WAP.
 1

 Fowlie, Meredith, Michael Greenstone, and Catherine Wolfram.
 2015.
 "Are the Non-monetary Costs of Energy Efficiency Investments Large?
 Understanding Low Take-Up of a Free Energy Efficiency Program."
 American Economic Review, 105(5): 201-04.

 Fowlie, Meredith, Michael Greenstone, and Catherine Wolfram.
-2018.
 "Do Energy Efficiency Investments Deliver?
 Evidence from the Weatherization Assistance Program."
-The Quarterly Journal of Economics, qjy005.
+Quarterly Journal of Economics, 133 (3): 1597-1644.